ArtArtArtArt/KMSVault/1EvergreenNotes/happy life is antifragile life.md

 Paradox
 If you focus on happiness they usually feel less happy

-Happiness is a good thing - valueing it is problematic (*maybe we have something like this with love?*)
+Happiness is a good thing - valuing it is problematic (*maybe we have something like this with love?*)

-Resolve is persuing indirectly
+Resolve is pursuing indirectly

-Break happiness down to components and persuing them is good way out SPIRE
+Break happiness down to components and presuming them is good way out SPIRE
 - Spiritual - sense of meaning in work and life (?)
 - Physical - stress (vacations and free time) - lack of recovery and recreation (so so)